MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-predictive-model-prepare-data.md

 ## Next steps

-In part two of this tutorial series, you learned:
+In part two of this tutorial series, you learned how to:

-* Import a sample database
-* Load the data from SQL Server into an R data frame
+* Load the sample data from SQL Server into an R data frame
 * Prepare the data in R by identifying some columns as categorical

 To create a machine learning model that uses data from the TutorialDB database, follow part three of this tutorial series: